Cultivating Growth for Small Farms and Agribusinesses

-Franklin County is planting the seeds for agricultural success—and we need your help to make it grow.
+Franklin County is planting the seeds for agricultural success.

 Franklin County is home to over 650 farms, producing some of New York’s finest dairy, potatoes, and maple syrup.
 These businesses are the heart of our economy—and the Frontier Harvest Fund is a tool to help them expand, innovate, and thrive.